Friedrich Reinhart

 Friedrich "Fritz" Reinhart (23 February 1871 – 3 October 1943) was a German bank executive, financier and supporter of the Nazi Party.
 He was the chief executive officer of the Commerz- und Privat-Bank from July 1934 until his death in October 1943.
+He was also a member of the executive and advisory boards of multiple business and industrial enterprises, including the Reichsbank and the Deutsche Reichsbahn.
+Reinhart was a signatory of the Industrielleneingabe (industrial petition) to the Reich president which strongly advocated for the appointment of Adolf Hitler as chancellor.
+After the Nazis came to power, he was a member of the Freundeskreis der Wirtschaft and was named a Wehrwirtschaftsführer (military economy leader).

 Early life and banking career

-Reinhart was born in Darmstadt in 1871 and, after elementary school, began an apprenticeship at the Darmstädter Volksbank in 1885.
-From 1892 to 1895 he worked there as deputy cashier.
-In 1905 he transferred to the Württembergische Landesbank and became a board member.
-After it merged with the Dresdner Bank, Reinhart went to work for the Mitteldeutsche Creditbank of Frankfurt and Berlin, as a director and member of the management board (Vorstand) from 1910 to 1929.
-After a merger with Commerz- und Privat-Bank, he then became a member of its management board from 1929 to July 1934 when he became chairman of its Supervisory Board (Aufsichtsrat), essentially its chief executive officer.
-In the same year, he became president of the Berlin stock exchange.
+Reinhart was born in Darmstadt in 1871 and, after attending Volksschule, began an apprenticeship at the Darmstädter Volksbank in 1885.
+From 1892 to 1895, he worked there as a deputy cashier.
+In 1905, he transferred to the Württembergische Landesbank and became a board member.
+After it merged with the Dresdner Bank, Reinhart went to work for the Mitteldeutsche Creditbank of Frankfurt and Berlin as a director and member of the management board (Vorstand) from 1910 to 1929.
+After a merger with Commerz- und Privat-Bank, he became a member of its management board from 1929 to July 1934 when he became chairman of its supervisory board (Aufsichtsrat), essentially its chief executive officer.
+In the latter year, he became president of the Berlin stock exchange.
 During the banking crisis of 1931, he vehemently criticized Germany's indebtedness due to its reliance on short-term foreign loans.

 On 12 February 1935, Reinhart became president of the Berlin Chamber of Industry and Commerce.
-On 14 March 1935 be was named head of the Chamber of Commerce for the Brandenburg Economic District.
-This was followed on 11 October 1935 by his appointment to the presidium of the German Institute for Banking Science in Berlin.
+On 14 March 1935, be was named head of the Chamber of Commerce for the Brandenburg Economic District.
+This was followed, on 11 October 1935, by his appointment to the presidium of the German Institute for Banking Science in Berlin.
 In December 1937, he joined the administrative council of the Hamburg World Economic Institute.
-He was named to the Advisory Board of the Deutsche Reichsbahn on 7 November 1939 and, on 1 January 1943, he became the president of the Berlin-Brandenburg district Chamber of Commerce.
+He was named to the advisory board of the Deutsche Reichsbahn on 7 November 1939 and, on 1 January 1943, he became the president of the Berlin-Brandenburg district Chamber of Commerce.
 During these years, he was also a member of the executive boards of multiple business and industrial enterprises, as well as the central committee of the Reichsbank.